tamaragevorgyan/gettyimages-api/README.md

     url -d 'grant_type=client_credentials&client_id={apikey}&client_secret={apisecret}' https://connect.gettyimages.com/oauth2/token

-All requests to connect.gettyimages.com require the use of an ApiKey for purposes of identifying the client.
+All requests to connect.gettyimages.com require the use of an API key for purposes of identifying the client.

 	curl -H "Api-Key:{mashery_apikey}" -H "Authorization: Bearer {access_token}" https://connect.gettyimages.com/v3/downloads/83454811 -d "'" -L -o 83454811.jpg

 Many operations require an individual user (e.g. a Getty Images customer) to be identified.
-Credentials must be acquired from our OAuth (**link here**) endpoint.
+Credentials (API key and secret) must be acquired from our API portal (**link here**).
+Authorization (token) can then be requested via our OAuth endpoint (**link here**).
 These credentials must be passed via the Authorization Bearer HTTP header.

 	curl -H "Api-Key:{mashery_apikey}" -H "Authorization: Bearer {access_token}" https://connect.gettyimages.com/v3/downloads/83454811 -d "'" -L -o 83454811.jpg

-Note that it is possible for a token to become revoked without warning; this will occur, for example, if the user updates his/her credentials through the website.
+Note that we reserve the right to revoke a token without warning; this will occur, for example, if the user updates his/her credentials through the website.
 In this case the service will respond with a **??????** response, and the client should re-enter the OAuth workflow.

 ### Hypermedia ###

 ### Pagination ###
 ***Todo: describe our pagination***

-### Rate Limiting ###
+### Throttling ###
-Self serve customers will have a limited rate compared to registered clients.
+Self serve clients will have a limited rate compared to registered clients.
 Rate Limits can be found on your Mashery account page found here:  [Mashery Account Information](https://gettyimages.mashery.com/apps/mykeys)

 Click the **"View Report"** link on your key to get the current status of your rate limit.